alexhlee6/PastelPalettes/README.md

 1. Click the icon to open the selection popup, choose a color palette, and click `Save` to apply the theme.
 1. Easily switch between color themes anytime using this popup window. *Make sure to save your changes!*

 **Note: Must be using Twitter's default blue display color.
-Orginially designed to overwrite Twitter's light mode + blue accent default layout.**
+Originally designed to overwrite Twitter's light mode + blue accent default layout.**